axa-ch-webhub-cloud/pattern-library/CONTRIBUTION.md

 ### Best Practices

-- Never calculate derived properties (in UML symbolised like so: `/property`) inside the `firstUpdated` lifecycle method of a component.
+- Never calculate *derived properties* (in the UML sense, cf. [/property](https://www.uml-diagrams.org/derived-property.html)) inside the `firstUpdated` lifecycle method of a component.
 This method is only executed once, after first render.
-If properties change dynamically after a certain time, those derived properties will thus not be recalculated and can lead to bugs.
-Either calculate such derived properties in the `attributeChanged` method or implement them directly inside the `render` method of a component.
+If properties are expected to change dynamically over time, those derived properties would not be recalculated and therefore could lead to bugs.
+Instead, either calculate such derived properties in the `updated` (preferred) or `attributeChanged` method or implement them directly inside the `render` method of a component.
 - Never use `child.scss` without scoped selectors.
 DO: `axa-footer-small { span { ... } }` DON'T: `span { ... }`

 ### How-to create a new component